 Finally, buy now, pay later platforms conduct few formal credit checks.
 Banks and traditional creditors typically run in-depth checks on customers before granting them credit.
 BNPL providers instead rely on algorithms and scoring engines to perform credit checks.
 If the algorithms aren’t perfectly tuned to the tactics fraudsters are using, it can open the door to increased fraud risk.

-Buy now, pay later has proven to be especially vulnerable to certain types of fraud: account takeover fraud, synthetic identity fraud, and new account fraud.
-None of these fraud schemes are unique to BNPL, but the nature of this type of payment makes it susceptible to these attacks.
+Buy now, pay later has proven to be especially vulnerable to certain types of fraud: synthetic identity fraud, account takeover fraud, and new account fraud.
+Beyond these external attacks, providers also face risks from within their own customer base, in the form of first party fraud and friendly fraud.
+While none of these fraud schemes were invented for BNPL, the nature of this payment model makes it particularly exposed to all of them.

-Account takeover fraud, or ATO, is when an unauthorized user gains access to a victim’s account using the account’s login credentials.
+Account takeover fraud, or ATO, occurs when an unauthorized user gains access to a victim’s account using the account’s login credentials.
 The account details may be purchased on the dark web or obtained through phishing or other forms of social engineering.
-The fraudsters then steal assets or personal information, or may even sell access to the account itself.

-With BNPL, the fraudster uses the stolen account information to buy items that he will receive in the place of the account holder.
-The victim may only realize they’ve been scammed once the payments start to come due on their account weeks or even months later.
+With BNPL, the fraudster uses the stolen account information to buy items that they will receive in the place of the account holder.
+The fraudster typically redirects deliveries to a neutral location, sometimes called a drop address, that has no connection to either party, making the theft harder to trace.
+The victim may not realize what has happened until payments start coming due on their account weeks or even months later.

-New account fraud is when a fraudster successfully opens a new account at a bank or payment service for the purpose of committing fraud.
-Everyone has a new banking or payments account at some point - even multiple new accounts - and most of these are legitimate.
+New account fraud occurs when a fraudster successfully opens a new account at a bank or payment service for the purpose of committing fraud.
+Everyone has a new banking or payments account at some point, even multiple new accounts, and most of these are legitimate.
 But some people open an account with the intention of wrongdoing.

 By visualizing rejected credit requests and their direct and indirect connections, you can quickly identify fraudsters that may have duped the risk scoring engine.
 And that information can then be fed back into the scoring engine to strengthen anti-fraud defenses.